-Buying a house on the north coast of the Dominican Republic is typically an “all cash” deal, with funds being transferred for the sale to the lawyer’s escrow account in a US Bank, and later disbursed by your local Lic.
-Attorney, to the seller.
-While mortgages as such do not exist in the country for foreigners or in special cases only, there are occasions where the seller is willing to asset in financing.
-There are also situations where we have private lenders who will do short term financing and usually require a minimum of 50% down and the balance paid in full within 3-5 years (bridge loans).
+While mortgages do not exist in the country for foreigners or in special cases only, there are occasions where the seller is willing to offer to financing options.
+There are also situations where we have private lenders who will do short-term financing and usually require a minimum of 50% down and the balance paid in full within 3-5 years (bridge loans).
 Interest rates at present range from 8-10%.

-Basic procedure to buy a house in the Dominican Republic:
+What is the basic procedure to buy a house in the Dominican Republic?

-- Most properties are held in Dominican Corporate names, which give you two major advantages.
-One is, not having to pay any transfer taxes.
-You simply transfer the Corporation which contains the only asset, the property you are buying.
+- Most properties are held in Dominican Corporate names, which gives you two major advantages.
+One is not having to pay any transfer taxes.
+You simply transfer the Corporation, which contains the only asset, the property you are buying.
 The second is the avoidance of any inheritance issues.

-- If a property is not held in a Dominican corporation, then you will need to pay a transfer tax.
-Currently, the tax approximately is 3% of the appraised value.
-This value is a government calculation and does not necessarily reflect the true value of your purchase (usually far less that the actual cost).
-At this point, it is highly recommended that you have your Attorney form a Corporation for you to avoid this tax in the future if you decide to sell and to provide you with the inheritance benefit.
-The costs today to form a Dominican corporation are approximate $1,200.00.
+- If a property is not held in a Dominican corporation, you will need to pay a transfer tax.
+Currently, the tax is approximately 3% of the appraised value.
+This value is a government calculation and does not necessarily reflect the true value of your purchase (usually far less than the actual cost).
+It is highly recommended that you have your attorney form a Corporation for you to avoid this tax in the future if you decide to sell and to provide you with the inheritance benefit.
+The costs today to form a Dominican corporation are approximately US $1,200.00.

-- Closings are normally within 30-60 days depending on the agreement of buyer and seller.
+- Closings are normally within 30-60 days depending on the agreement between buyer and seller.
 All buyers’ funds should be in the Escrow account 3 days prior to closing.
-On the closing date, both buyer and seller will sign the appropriate documents, or someone you appoint can act on your “Power of Attorney” to handle the closing for you.
+On the closing date, both buyer and seller will sign the appropriate documents or someone you appoint can act as your “Power of Attorney” to handle the closing for you.

-Further information about taxation, permanent legal residency, inheritance taxes, incorporation of a Dominican company and other legal matter you find at Guzman Ariza, Attorneys.
+Further information about taxation, permanent legal residency, inheritance taxes, incorporation of a Dominican company and other legal matter, please ask your lawyer.